Open Finance is becoming increasingly popular but, where does it come from and how does it really work?

 The benefits of Open Finance: financial inclusion

 These new alternative sources of non-bank financial information can help financial innovators get a wider view of the population’s real financial activity and needs.
 One that actually describes their daily transactions, even if they don’t take place in a bank.
 As a result, companies’ potential customer base increases, as it does their ability to develop more relevant and tailored services for them.

 - It means that users can share their financial data –no matter where it comes from– with third parties through APIs to access new added-value products and services that are tailored to their specific needs.

 - It gives users real ownership of their data, and freedom to decide how and when they want to access and manage their financial data, whether that’s inside their mobile banking app or any other tool they use in their daily lives.

 Open Finance is also where the potential for building truly innovative financial services becomes a reality, as it offers the chance to create completely new business models that leverage previously unexplored sources of data.

-According to our Open Finance Trends in 2021 report, where we analyze how these models are evolving in Latin America, 2021 will see a surge in the adoption of Open Finance models.
+According to our Open Finance predictions in 2022, where we analyze how these models are evolving in Latin America, 2022 will see a surge in the adoption of Open Finance models.
 Several factors are driving this growth, according to experts, such as a more favorable regulatory environment (particularly in Mexico and Brazil) and more visibility about its benefits among end-users and companies.